Skip to main content

 Carl Nicholls, fisheries & angling manager

-Bream are present in most canals but you will not find them in every location, there will perhaps be a shoal every few hundred yards or so.
-The optimal time to catch a feeding shoal of bream is in the early morning or late evening, when boat traffic levels have subsided.
+Bream are present in most canals, but you will not find them in every location.
+There will perhaps be a shoal every few hundred yards or so.
+The optimal time to catch a feeding shoal of bream is in the early morning or late evening when boating traffic has subsided.

 Find a place to fish